qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 custom.conf
 ===========

 The custom.conf file is used to override any of the changes in the application.conf or any included conf files (such as securesocial.conf).
-One change every instance of clowder should do is to modify the commKey and application.secret.
-Common changes we do is to modify clowder to use a directory on disk to store all blobs instead of storing them in mongo.
+One change every instance of Clowder should do is to modify the commKey and application.secret.
+Common changes we do is to modify Clowder to use a directory on disk to store all blobs instead of storing them in mongo.
 Following is an example that we use for some of the instances we have at NCSA.

 .. code-block:: properties
   :caption: custom.conf